elatov/elatov.github.io/_posts/2012-08-27-vcap5-dcd-objective-2-4-build-manageability-requirements-into-the-logical-design.md

 >
 > The process addresses all service change.
 A Service Change is the addition, modification or removal of an authorised, planned or supported service or service component and its associated documentation.

-This is really important, and it doesn&#8217;t only apply to a VMware Environment.
-It&#8217;s great for keeping any environment trouble free.
+This is really important, and it doesn't only apply to a VMware Environment.
+It's great for keeping any environment trouble free.
 Most issues can be tracked down to a new change that took place recently.
-With all of the changes in one place you can figure what could&#8217;ve caused an issue (the change could be network, storage, or physical machine).
-There are many tools out there that allow for change control here is an example of one called &#8220;<a href="http://www.manageengine.com/products/service-desk/itil-change-management.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.manageengine.com/products/service-desk/itil-change-management.html']);">ServiceDesk Plus 8.1</a>&#8220;.
+With all of the changes in one place you can figure what could've caused an issue (the change could be network, storage, or physical machine).
+There are many tools out there that allow for change control here is an example of one called "<a href="http://www.manageengine.com/products/service-desk/itil-change-management.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.manageengine.com/products/service-desk/itil-change-management.html']);">ServiceDesk Plus 8.1</a>".
 Find a tool that works best for the environment.
 Bugzilla could even be used as a change control application.
 From this <a href="http://communities.vmware.com/docs/DOC-17397" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://communities.vmware.com/docs/DOC-17397']);">article</a>, here are some examples:

 > CHANGE MANAGEMENT FOR VIRTUAL ENVIRONMENTS
 > One of the most frequently asked questions we receive from clients around change control is “Should we do a change request for a VMotion.”
 This is interesting because of all the new things going on in the environment and all the moving parts, the one that gets the most attention is VMotion.
-> &#8230;
+> ...
-> &#8230;
+> ...
 > Below is a list of common changes that you will need to consider (that are new to the environment):
 >
 > *   VMotion – Movement of a VM between hosts,